Shathin/url_shortner/README.md

 ### Core Features:
 - 🌐 **URL Shortening**: The primary function of taking a long URL and generating a significantly shorter, unique code.
 - 🧭 **Redirection**: Ensure the shortened URL, when accessed, seamlessly redirects users to the intended target website.
-- 🧑🏽‍💻 **User Interface**: A simple and intuitive web interface for users to paste their long URLs and retrieve the shortened versions.

 ### Additional Features:
 - ✍🏼 **Custom URLs**: Allow users to personalize the shortened URL with a custom word or phrase.